The Effects of Minimum Lot Sizes on Housing Markets, Neighborhoods, and Individuals

 PhD Student

-I am fifth-year PhD candidate interested in understanding how we can increase access to opportunity for all children, particularly those from disadvantaged and historically marginalized backgrounds.
-My research examines how public policy and political institutions can work to perpetuate or attenuate economic and racial inequality.
+I am PhD candidate interested in how public policy and political institutions can expand access to opportunity for all individuals, particularly those from disadvantaged and historically marginalized backgrounds.